-SOME IDEAS: Worship God, tithe, welcome our homeless neighbors, different ethnic groups, or people with different abilities, support kids in schools or families who are struggling, invite those who are left out, fight injustice in our city, fight against inequity for our kids/families.
+SOME IDEAS: Worship God, sacrificially love our neighbors, welcome our homeless neighbors, different ethnic groups, immigrants, refugees, and people with different abilities.
+We can also show God's love when we tithe, support kids in schools or families who are struggling, invite those who are left out, listen to what those who are suffering have to say, don't assume to have all the answers, fight injustice in our city, fight against inequity for our kids/families.